RevivalTeam/Genisys0.14/README.md

 * One Core to rule anything
 * This core is an unofficial version of PocketMine-MP modified by DREAM STUDIO and iTX Technologies LLC.
-* Genisys is only a fork of PocketMine-MP and all original code was written by the [PocketMine Team](https://github.com/PocketMine).
+* Genisys is only a fork of PocketMine-MP and all original codes are written by PocketMine Team.
 * [Download php7 for Genisys](https://github.com/iTXTech/PHP-Genisys/)
 * [Download Genisys Installer for Windows](https://raw.githubusercontent.com/iTXTech/Genisys-Installer/master/setup.exe)
 * Feel free to create a Pull Request or open an Issue.
 English and Chinese are both welcome.
-Communication in English is recommended.
+Use English to communicate with more people.

 ### Acknowledgements
 * Some features are merged from **@boybook**'s **FCCore**
 * Skull, FlowerPot are based on ImagicalMine's work
 * AIs are based on **@Zzm317**'s amazing MyOwnWorld.
-* Painting and Brewing Stand are translated from [Nukkit Project](https://github.com/Nukkit/Nukkit)
+* Painting and Brewing Stand are translated from Nukkit Project
 * Furnace was fixed by **@MagicDroidX**
 * Rail and Powered Rails were written by **@happy163**
 * Nether door was written by **JJLeo**